tom-clik/clikpage/_notes/Data.md

 | Boolean  | yes/no field
 | date     | Date time field
 | list     | One of a list of options as specified in "values"
-| multi    | Multiple selectins from a list of options as specified in "values"
+| multi    | Multiple selections from a list of options as specified in "values"
 | image    | Image field

 #### Image fields